kirenz/course-template/docs/course-syllabus.md

 -   analyze real-world data to answer questions about multivariable relationships.
 -   fit and evaluate linear and logistic regression models.
 -   assess whether a proposed model is appropriate and describe its limitations.
--   use Quarto to write reproducible reports and GitHub for version control and collaboration.
+-   use Python to write reproducible reports and GitHub for version control and collaboration.
 -   communicate results from statistical analyses to a general audience.

 ## Communication